mehmet-biter/lukutex-api/README.md

 ## Partners

-If you would like to fork, and modify this UI to create a BaseApp theme, we would be happy to setup a partnership program and sell your work provided a revenue sharing.
+If you would like to fork, we would be happy to setup a partnership program and sell your work provided a revenue sharing.

-Made with love from Paris and Kiev.
+Made with love from LuKuTex.